MicrosoftDocs/azure-devops-docs/docs/pipelines/release/index.md

 [What's the difference between a release pipeline and a release?](releases.md)

 In this example, a release of a website is created by collecting specific versions of two builds (artifacts), each from a different build pipeline.
-The release is first deployed to a Dev environment and then forked to two QA environments in parallel.
-If the deployment succeeds in both the QA environments, the release is deployed to Prod ring 1 and then to Prod ring 2.
+The release is first deployed to a Dev stage and then forked to two QA stages in parallel.
+If the deployment succeeds in both the QA stages, the release is deployed to Prod ring 1 and then to Prod ring 2.
 Each production ring represents multiple instances of the same website deployed at various locations around the globe.

 ::: moniker range=">= tfs-2017"

-An example of how deployment automation can be modeled within an environment is shown below:
+An example of how deployment automation can be modeled within an stage is shown below:

 ![Artifacts in a pipeline and release](_img/definition-02.png)